spacemaus/postvox/Protocol.md

 message, it is the client's responsibility to (a) reconnect to the server, and (b) request any messages it may have missed.

-`MESSAGE` stanzas have a `seq` field that clients can check.
-This field is a strictly increasing counter for messages posted to a given source.
-If a client finds a gap in the `seq` values it has for a source, then it can send a request to `vox://<source>/messages` and specify `seqAfter` and `limit`.
+Each stanza in a stream has a `seq` field assigned by the server.
+The `seq` values in a stream are consecutive integers starting from 1.

-When messages are updated or deleted, the interchange should store a "tombstone" at the syncedAt timestamp of the old version.
+If a client finds a gap in the `seq` values it has for a stream, then it can send a read request for the stanzas in the missing interval.

-Endpoints that provide a list view accept `limit`, `syncedBefore`, and `syncedAfter` parameters.
+When stanzas are updated or deleted, the interchange should store a "tombstone" at the `seq` of the old version.

 Timestamps